agbign20/datavizfinalproject/updates.md

 I tried fixing the slicing problems I am having for the salary because the ordering does not seem to be correct.
 It seems to only get remove the other teams that I add to the input.
 Then I changed the colors to a brewer palette.
 I tried creating an input for users to choose a theme but also ran into problems.

+## April 20 End of Class

+I fixed the slicing problem for the salary graph.
+I created a theme customizer for users to choose their main color theme as well as accent color for the page.
+I also fixed the graphing problems I had in positions graph.